The Brand Continuum

 Brands don’t collapse because leaders make bad choices.
 They collapse because leaders make choices without seeing the system underneath those choices.

-The Continuum makes that system visible.
+The Brand Continuum makes that system visible.
 It lets leaders understand why the brand feels strained, where it’s moving to, and what the system will tolerate next.
-That clarity changes the entire leadership posture: from reacting to circumstances to steering the system that creates them.
+That clarity changes the entire leadership posture from reacting to circumstances to steering the system that creates them.

 Everything you’ve read so far converges into one final piece: